Pusa Basmati 1121: Popularity and international trade

 As of 2019, Pusa Basmati 1121 had spread over 69% of the total basmati area in Punjab, 35% in Western Uttar Pradesh, 46% in Haryana, 24% in Uttarakhand, 14% in Jammu and Kashmir and 20% in the hill state of Himachal Pradesh.
 Because of its immense popularity across the world, Pusa Basmati 1121 is an important export commodity.
 Its export has enhanced India's annual basmati foreign exchange earning from ₹50000 million in 2009 to ₹264165.382 million (US$3,540.4 million) in 2021–22 Pusa 1121 has major export share of ~70%.

 Pusa Basmati 1121 is widely recognised as the world's longest grain rice and is grown and traded widely in the neighbouring Pakistan.

-Improved varieties of Pusa Basmati 1121
+Modified varieties

 Pusa Basmati 1121 is susceptible to major rice diseases such as bacterial blight and blast disease.
 It also has poor weed competitiveness.
 Improved essentially derived varieties of Pusa Basmati 1121 to address its weaknesses were developed and released by Indian Agricultural Research Institute, New Delhi recently.
 All these varieties are near isogeneic lines of Pusa Basmati 1121 developed through marker assisted backcross breeding and show total agronomic similarity to Pusa Basmati 1121, coupled with its superior grain quality.